• Home /

 Employers typically provide a traditional 401(k) or a Roth 401(k) plan as part of an employee benefits package.

-According to the IRS, first-time home buyers cannot withdraw up to $10,000 penalty-free from their 401(k) to purchase a home.
+According to the IRS, first-time home buyers can withdraw up to $10,000 penalty-free from their 401(k) to purchase a home.

-1. The buyer does not qualify for a low-downpayment mortgage
+1. They don’t qualify for a low-downpayment mortgage

-If using a 401(k) loan to buy a home is necessary, there are two types of withdrawals: 401k loans and 401k withdrawals.
+If you decide using a 401(k) loan to buy a home is necessary, there are two ways to do it: 401(k) loans and 401(k) withdrawals.
 Consult with an accountant about the tax implications of each path.

 The 401(k) Loan

-401(k) loans let employees borrow money from their 401(k) balances and pay that money back at an interest rate determined by the plan administrator.
+401(k) loans let employees borrow money from their 401(k) balances and pay it back at an interest rate determined by a plan administrator.

 The 401(k) Withdrawal